 In a post on the conference's homepage, DEF CON founder Jeff Moss (aka "The Dark Tangent") said that, while traditionally DEF CON has been open to a low-key federal presence, this year the various agencies should sit the show out.
 "This will give everybody time to think about how we got here, and what comes next" Moss suggests.
 The decision to uninvite - even if the invitation was only ever implied - the US government is a marked turnaround from previous years at DEF CON.
 In 2012, in fact, the keynote speech - which you can watch below - was given by NSA director Keith Alexander, on the topic of "Shared Values, Shared Responsibilities".
+IMAGE: Wired.
 Moving forward.
 DARPA combines human brains and 120-megapixel cameras to create the ultimate military threat detection system.

 After more than four years of research, DARPA has created a system that successfully combines soldiers, EEG brainwave scanners, 120-megapixel cameras, and multiple computers running cognitive visual processing algorithms into a cybernetic hivemind.

 Images from the camera are fed into the computer system, which runs cognitive visual processing algorithms to detect possible threats (enemy combatants, sniper nests, IEDs).
 In short, CT2WS taps the human brain’s unsurpassed ability to recognize objects.
 Kim Dotcom Makes Another Plea For Legal Relief As U.S., UK, Canada Attorneys General Converge Down Under.
 Kim Dotcom and his legal team are seizing the moment of a meeting of attorneys general from the U.S., UK, Canada, Australia and New Zealand in Auckland to bring more attention to his legal fight with the U.S. government, which wants to extradite Dotcom from New Zealand and try him for copyright violations related to his now-defunct Megaupload venture.

+The Special Forces Wife.
+IRONMAN READY CHAMBER.
+Chaîne de FUNKER530.
+CHOPPER PILOT HELMET CAM ROCKET ATTACK.
+Welcome to the CIA Web Site.
 Delta Force.
 1st Special Forces Operational Detachment-Delta (1st SFOD-D), popularly known as Delta Force, is a U.S.